robbiemu/vault-mcp/README.md

 ## 🧠 How It Works

+The server uses a modern two-stage ingestion pipeline built on LlamaIndex:

-1. **Document Ingestion**: The server scans your Obsidian vault for `.md` files matching the configured prefixes.
+1. **Document Loading**: The multi-source document loader reads from your configured source:

-2. **Markdown Processing**: Files are parsed to extract plain text while maintaining structure.
+   - **Standard**: Scans Markdown files in a directory using `SimpleDirectoryReader`
+   - **Obsidian**: Processes vault files with wiki-link resolution using `ObsidianReader`
+   - **Joplin**: Fetches notes via API using `JoplinReader`

+2. **Node Parsing**: Documents are processed through LlamaIndex's `MarkdownNodeParser` to:
+   - Preserve document structure and metadata
+   - Generate properly sized chunks with overlap
+   - Maintain character position tracking for section expansion

-3. **Chunking and Quality Scoring**: Text is broken into chunks, scored for quality to filter valuable content.
+3. **Quality Scoring**: Chunks are scored using content-based heuristics to filter valuable content.

 4. **Embedding and Storage**: High-quality chunks are embedded using sentence transformers and stored in ChromaDB.

-5. **Agentic Retrieval**: The `Agentic Retriever` conducts agent-driven retrieval and refinement:
+5. **Configurable Retrieval**: Based on your `retrieval.mode` setting:
+   - **Agentic Mode**: Uses `ChunkRewriteAgent` for AI-enhanced content refinement
-   - Searches relevant document chunks using `DocumentRAGTool`
+   - **Static Mode**: Expands chunks to full section context using `DocumentReader`
-   - Refines informative content via `ChunkRewriteAgent`
-   - Manages concurrent processing with `ChunkRewriterPostprocessor`

-6. **Live Sync and Query Handling**: A file watcher monitors the vault for changes, providing up-to-date search capabilities.
+6. **Live Sync**: A file watcher monitors your document source for changes, automatically re-indexing when files are modified.

-7. **Comprehensive Query Processing**: Queries are processed to deliver contextually rich and precise answers through a unified RAG pipeline.
+7. **Query Processing**: Queries are processed through the selected retrieval pipeline to deliver contextually relevant answers.

 ## 🎯 Use Cases